mikependon/RepoDB.NET/pages/extensibilities/databasesetting.md

 }
 ```

-Then the following SQL statement will be generated.
+Then, the following SQL statement will be generated.

 ```csharp
 > SELECT [Id], [Name], ..., [CreatedDateUtc] FROM [dbo].[Person] WHERE ([Id] = @Id);